Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 Any decision will be taken by a jury bringing together at least the race director, the organiser and the coordinator responsible for safety as well as any person competent in the eye of the President of the Organisation Committee.

-Personal Liability: The organiser has taken out a personal liability insurance policy for the duration of the event.
-This personal liability insurance guarantees the financial consequences of its responsibility, of that of its officials and its participants.
+Personal Liability: The organiser has taken out 3rd party liability insurance policy for the duration of the event.

 This policy is not intended to cover injury incurred by participant as all participants take part at their own risk